 - Number of matters opened

-- Number of billable hours per legal assistant
+- The number of billable hours per legal assistant

 - Number of matters referred to the firm